-IUU fishing can also apply at a state level, for example, where coastal nations or their sub- jurisdictions-(e.g., such as internal states or provinces), have inadequate regulation to prevent illegal, unreported, or unregulated catches.
-In relation to IUU, the MSC intentionMSC's intent is that Units of Assessment ( UoAs) be harvested legally and that IUU is non-existent 71 or where IUU does exist it is at a minimum level such that management measures, including assessments and , harvest control rules ( HCRs) , and the estimation of IUU impacts on harvested species and the ecosystem 7 are capable of maintaining affected populations at sustainable levels. d Specifically: The team should consider unreported IUU fishing should be considered as "unobserved mortality".
-The unit of assessment (UoA) should be free from IUU catches of target (P1) species.
-This we be assessed The team should assess this in P1, and in P3-(: compliance with national and international laws and monitoring, control, and surveillance {(MCS};-), such as in PIs 3.1.1, 3.2.2, 3.2.3) ill The stocks that are the source of P1 certified fish should have only minimal IUU fishing, which mustshould be taken into account by management and mustshould not have a material impart on the ability of the management system to deliver a sustainable fishery; this.
-The team should be clearly considered by assessment teamsconsider this in the PIs on harvest control rulesHCRs, information, and assessment of stock status in P1-(e.g., such as in PIs 1.2.2, 1.2.3, 1.2.4), including in documentation of "unobserved mortality:". ct The requirement for compliance with national and international laws combined with the requirement that the UoA should not be causing serious and irreversible harm in P2 means the UoA should also be free from IUU fishing for P2 species.
-While The team should document the impact of other IUU fishing on P2 components should be documented where known.
-However, unlike in P1, itthe team need not be introduced introduce it into the assessment of the specific impact of the UoA-(, or cumulative UoAs). nt The MSC Chain of Custody StandardMSC chain of custody standard requires that neither chain of custody certificate holders nor certified UoAs should use vessels that are listed on IL blacklists to catch or transport fish.
-U The MSC Chain of Custody StandardMSC-chain of custody standard is designed to ensure the MSC -labelled products cannot be mixed with products from a non-certified UoA, where there may be a risk of IUU fishing.
-Specific guidance is provided in the GCR, which has evolved since FAM v1 (2008) to include guidance in relation to local and, national laws, as well as , and international laws as follows: PI 1.2.3: GSA2.6.3 on information categories to consider for fishery removals.
-P2 general guidance: GSA3.1.6.1 on considering observed and unobserved fishing mortality, including illegal fishing, and/or unregulated catches.
-PI 3.2.3: GSA4.1 on considering compliance and enforcement.
-Evaluation of When evaluating the effectiveness of MCS in UoAs where a less formalised MCS system exists, the team may consider the role and effectiveness of a range of factors in deterring illegal activity, which areas described in GSA4.9 on assessing informal and traditional approaches in PI 3.2.3.
-GSA4.9 also includes additional guidance on P3 (PI 3.2.3.) is given in .
-References FAO (2002) Implementation of the International Plan of Action to Prevent, Deter, and Eliminate Illegal, Unreported and Unregulated Fishing.
-FAO Technical Guidelines for Responsible Fisheries 9.
-Rome: Food and Agriculture Organization, FAO.
-Retrieved April 11, 2011: from FAO: ). ÷
+- The team should consider unreported IUU fishing as "unobserved mortality". - The UoA should be free from IUU catches of target (P1) species.
+The team should assess this in P1, and in P3: compliance with national and international laws and monitoring, control, and surveillance (MCS), such as in PIs 3.1.1, 3.2.2, 3.2.3. - The stocks that are the source of P1 certified fish should have only minimal IUU fishing, which should be taken into account by management and should not have a material impact on the ability of the management system to deliver a sustainable fishery.
+The team should consider this in the PIs on HCRs, information, and assessment of stock status in P1, such as in PIs 1.2.2, 1.2.3, 1.2.4, including documentation of "unobserved mortality". - The requirement for compliance with national and international laws combined with the requirement that the UoA should not be causing serious and irreversible harm in P2 means that the UoA should also be free from IUU fishing for P2 species.
+The team should document the impact of other IUU fishing on P2 components where known.
+However, unlike in P1, the team need not introduce it into the assessment of the specific impact of the UoA, or cumulative UoAs. - The MSC Chain of Custody Standard requires that neither chain of custody certificate holders nor certified UoAs should use vessels that are listed on IUU blacklists to catch or transport fish. - The MSC Chain of Custody Standard is designed to ensure that MSC labelled products cannot be mixed with products from a non-certified UoA, where there may be a risk of IUU fishing.

+Specific guidance is provided in relation to local, national, and international laws as follows:

+- PI 1.2.3: GSA2.6.3 on information categories to consider for fishery removals. - P2 general guidance: GSA3.1.6.1 on considering observed and unobserved fishing mortality, including illegal fishing, and/or unregulated catches. - PI 3.2.3: GSA4.1 on considering compliance and enforcement.

+When evaluating the effectiveness of MCS in UoAs where a less formalised MCS system exists, the team may consider the role and effectiveness of a range of factors in deterring illegal activity, as described in GSA4.9 on assessing informal and traditional approaches in PI 3.2.3.
+GSA4.9 also includes additional guidance on P3 (PI 3.2.3).